vttale/nsec5/draft-vcelak-nsec5.md

 ## Dynamic Updates

-A zone signed using NSEC5 MAY accept dynamic updates.
+A zone signed using NSEC5 MAY accept dynamic updates {{RFC2136}}.
 The changes to the zone MUST be performed in a way, that the zone satisfies the properties specified in Section 9.1 at any time.
+The process described in {{RFC5155}} Section 7.5 describes how to handle the issues surrouding the handling of empty non-terminals as well as Opt-Out.

 It is RECOMMENDED that the server rejects all updates containing changes to the NSEC5 chain (or related RRSIG RRs) and performs itself